Our Ref: BR6/4/4

 FAIR CULTURE INVESTIGATIONS & DISCIPLINARY PROCESS – NETWORK RAIL

-In December your National Operational Council Representatives met with Network Rail Management on East Midlands Route with a view to resolving some matters that had been in dispute at Area Council.
-The single matter that remained unresolved concerned a Fair Culture investigation that decided an incident concerning one of our Signaller members was a Reckless Contravention.
-The member was disciplined and received a Final Written Warning which was unsuccessfully appealed – despite a clean service record of more than 30 years and the outcome of the incident having been comparably severe as a near exact same case in September 2017 at the same crossing, where the Signaller then received a development action plan.
+Your colleague was issued a Final Written Warning despite a clean service record of more than 30 years, and the outcome of the incident having been comparably severe as a near exact same case in September 2017 at the same crossing, where the Signaller then received a development action plan.

-I trust this keeps you fully advised on the matter and I will, of course, keep you informed on any further developments.
+I trust this keeps you fully advised on the matter and I will, of course, keep you informed of any further developments.